jdkatz21/jdkatz21.github.io/_pages/about.md

 Currently, I'm doing research on a couple projects documenting relationships between macroeconomic events and financial market uncertainty.

-After leaving the Fed, I intend to pursue a PhD in Economics or Finance to explore these topics further.
+After leaving the Fed, I'll be a PhD student in Financial Economics at Northwestern, a joint program between the Economics and Finance departments.